AramZS/aramzs.github.io/_posts/2016-11-09-it-is-not-facebook-this-election-is-on-us.markdown

 date:   2016-11-09 11:34:51 -0500
 categories: politics tools humans
 vertical: Fight
-excerpt: "The problem has never been how we look out on to the world, but what we choose to perceive."
+excerpt: "The problem has never been how we look out on the world, but what we choose to perceive."
 image: https://github.com/AramZS/aramzs.github.io/blob/master/_includes/rtxs1cu.jpg?raw=true
 overlay: red
 ---